aswain009/java-oop-class-notes/final-exam.md

 12) Conclusion: know how stacks work and know your stacks methods: empty(), push(), pop()

 ### Queues problem
-1) Desc - Need to implement a publish/subscribe model (like YouTube, etc) by implementing two classes .
+1) description: Need to implement a publish/subscribe model (like YouTube, etc.) by implementing two classes .
 2) Will be given a UML diagram for the methods and variable for each class you need to implement.
 There are links to APIs you may need embedded in the specification.
-3) You will be given a Queue object of a particular class will need to do such things as reading and removing oldest notifications (poll) , getting number of notifications(size), check if two subscribers are equal.
+3) You will be given a Queue object of a particular class will need to do such things as reading and removing oldest notifications (poll), getting number of notifications(size), check if two subscribers are equal.
 4) Conclusion: pretty simple problem, know how to use poll and size methods of queue.

 ### Lists problem
-1) Desc:  Implement two methods using the List class.
+1) description: Implement two methods using the List class.
 Links to the applicable Java API will be available.
 2) You will do the following:
 - Reverse a list in place in O(n) time, should not need to create any new lists.
-- Merge two sorted lists in O(n+m) time. same as what was done in the Polynomial HW. result should be ordered ascending.
+- Merge two sorted lists in O(n+m) time.
+Same as what was done in the Polynomial HW. result should be ordered ascending.
 3) Need to know the following interfaces: List and ListIterator methods and understand what they do.
 3) So how do you reverse a list?
 Possibly have two list iterators from List class and iterate between both lists with one list starting from the end?
 4) How do you merge a list?
 May need to do some comparisons.
 Again call list iterator from each list.